ajkavanagh/vimwiki-publishing-system/docs/05-output.md

 is used to discover the template.
 Then, the system searches for a `default.html.j2` template in the same subdirectory of the `templates` directory as the page source sits at.
-If there is no file there, then the parent directory is searched until the root of the templates is reached.
+If there is no file there, then the `_default` directory is searched.
 If still no template is discovered then an error occurs.

+If the page is an `index-page` then the default template is `index` and that is used to search for the template.

 If the template is defined and it has no path (i.e. it's just a file name) then the same searching is done, and again, if nothing is found then an error